-4. COURSEWORK
+5. COURSEWORK

-4.1 SUBMISSION OF COURSEWORK
+5.1 SUBMISSION OF COURSEWORK

-- 4.1.1 The Partner Academic Contact must make provision for systems to ensure that coursework submission is secure, documented and that immediate individual receipts are issued to students. - 4.1.2 Unless indicated otherwise, it is expected that all coursework is typed.
-Students must keep an electronic copy which may be requested by the Partner Associate Lecturer at any time. - 4.1.3 Extensions to submission dates for coursework for individual students are not permitted under any circumstances.
-Students with a valid reason for not submitting coursework by the due date must use the Extenuating Circumstances procedures. - 4.1.4 Exceptionally, the submission date for assessed work may be revised for all students undertaking the assessment.
-In such cases the Partner Associate Lecturer shall notify all students of the revised submission date.
+- 5.1.1 The Partner Institution Academic Contact must make provision for systems to ensure that coursework submission is secure, documented and that immediate individual receipts are issued to students. - 5.1.2 Unless indicated otherwise, it is expected that all coursework is typed.
+Students must keep an electronic copy which may be requested by the Partner Institution Lecturer at any time. - 5.1.3 Extensions to submission dates for coursework for individual students are not permitted under any circumstances.
+Students with a valid reason for not submitting coursework by the due date must use the Extenuating Circumstances procedures. - 5.1.4 Exceptionally, the submission date for assessed work may be revised for all students undertaking the assessment.
+In such cases the Partner Institution Lecturer shall notify all students of the revised submission date.

-4.2 LATE SUBMISSION (FIRST ATTEMPT)
+5.2 LATE SUBMISSION (FIRST ATTEMPT)

-- 4.2.1 Coursework submitted within 10 working days of the published submission dates will be marked.
-The mark for the assessment will be limited to the module pass mark, but the uncapped mark must also be shown on the coursework. - 4.2.2 Where students submit valid extenuating circumstances within 10 working days of the published submission dates, the original mark will be reinstated and the cap lifted. - 4.2.3 Students with valid extenuating circumstances who are not able to submit their first attempt within 10 working days will be given a Deferral in the affected artefact. - 4.2.4 Coursework submitted more than 10 working days after the published submission date will not be marked and will be recorded as a non-submission. - 4.2.5 The above only applies to First Attempts and not to Deferrals.
+- 5.2.1 Coursework submitted within 10 working days of the published submission dates will be marked.
+The mark for the assessment will be limited to the module pass mark, but the uncapped mark must also be shown on the coursework. - 5.2.2 Where students submit valid extenuating circumstances within 10 working days of the published submission dates, the original mark will be reinstated and the cap lifted. - 5.2.3 Coursework submitted more than 10 working days after the published submission date will not be marked and will be recorded as a non-submission. - 5.2.4 Certain postgraduate, part time and/or distance learning students, may have different deadlines to those above for extenuating circumstances and late submission.
+In such cases, students will be notified at the start of the academic year which dates will apply for their course.

-4.3 LATE SUBMISSION (REFERRAL AND DEFERRAL)
+5.3 LATE SUBMISSION (REFERRAL AND DEFERRAL ASSESSMENT)